Quick Black Bean Chili With Corn – No Meat or Dairy

 - Heat a spoon of coconut oil (or your oil of choice) in a large cast-iron enamel or stainless steel pot.
 Chop the onion and red peppers and mince the garlic.

 - Saute the onion and pepper until beginning to brown, then add the garlic for about 10 seconds—just long enough to release its scent.
-Be ready to add in your broth, beans, crushed tomatoes and spices.
+Be ready to add in your broth, beans, corn, crushed tomatoes and spices.

-- Simmer for 20-30 minutes.
+- Simmer uncovered for 20-30 minutes.

 - Serve with rice, cornbread, tortillas or tortilla chips.
 Store in the fridge for 5 days or in the freezer for 3 months.